+The IOP is organising a series of professional development webinars exclusively for early career physicists.
 The webinars are free to attend and are also open to those that are not currently IOP members.
-The recordings will be available exclusively for IOP members, via our on-demand service.
-If you are not a member and would like to join the IOP, you can do so when registering for this event.
+The recordings from each of these sessions will be available exclusively for IOP members, via our on-demand service, where you can also access the recordings from webinars held previously.
+For more information, click here.

 28 September 2021 at 12:30-13:30 BST

 Covid lockdown has resulted in the cancellation or postponement of much of the summer research conference season.
 Many of these events, in some form, are going fully online and are asking researchers to present their talks virtually.
 Some organisers are suggesting that we may never return to the way things were.
 As such, there’s been a lot of advice about good practice for presenting online (e.g. “put your laptop on books so the camera is at eyeline”).
 Such advice is all well and good, but more pivotal for presenters is addressing the questions of: